vansh-seth/Computer-graphics-Open-GL/Bresenham_Line_Algorithm/Readme.md

-Here's the revised version of the `README.md` with the algorithm steps added and the "Compilation and Execution" section removed:

----

 # Bresenham Line Algorithm with OpenGL

 This project demonstrates the Bresenham line drawing algorithm using OpenGL and GLUT.
 It draws a line between two points on a 2D plane based on user input.